clareaulab/clareau-lab-website-old/index.md

 The lab opens in September 2023.

-### Thank you to...
-[Hannah Fulcher](https://www.hannahruthfulcher.com/) for designing our lab logo and [SciStores](https://scistories.com/), who designed the cover art.
+<b>Thank you to</b> [Hannah Fulcher](https://www.hannahruthfulcher.com/) for designing our lab logo and
-Our site design was forked from [Lab Website Template](https://github.com/greenelab/lab-website-template).
+[SciStores](https://scistories.com/) for designing our cover art.
+The website design was forked from [Lab Website Template](https://github.com/greenelab/lab-website-template).